In most cases, 2% is a very good APR, but this rate is usually only accessible to people with good credit.

 Average auto loan rates by lender

-The rates from banks tend to be good, and from credit unions even better.
+The rates from banks tend to be good, and from credit unions, the rates are even better.
 Some dealerships will finance their own loans, too.
 Here are some APR ranges from top lenders in the country:

 Some lenders have restrictions on the types of loans they will approve.
 For example, CapitalOne does not approve loans for vehicles older than 2006.
 Make sure you check with your lending institution if you have a particular vehicle in mind.

 In less than a minute, the Jerry app compares quotes from over 45 different providers and gives you three affordable options.
 When you’re ready to purchase, Jerry takes care of all the paperwork and even cancels your old policy.
-And did we mention it’s always free?
+And did we mention that the comparison shopping is always free?

 How a low APR saves you money